 Many of the grammar rules discussed in this book move words or groups of words around to create different sentence patterns.
 They also delete certain words.
 One example of a grammar rule is dative movement, which changes the position of the indirect object, the dative, in a sentence.
 When applied, as in (2), which has a direct object (DO) after the verb and an indirect object (IO) after the preposition to, the rule creates the new sentence pattern shown in (3), in which the positions of the DO and the IO are reversed.

-DO 10 (2) Alan sent [a long e-mail message] to [Susan].
-10 DO (3) Alan sent [Susan] [a long e-mail message].
+(3) Alan sent [Susan] [a long e-mail message].

 The dative movement rule does two things as shown in (4): it moves the indirect object to a position before the direct object, and it simultaneously deletes the preposition to.